NOMN

 Every note passes through four stages:

 Generation.
-17 rhythm techniques determine when notes occur.
-The complete first book of Schillinger's rhythmic vocabulary — resultant rhythms, grouping formulas, multi-generator interference, instrumental time rhythms, coordination of duration groups, permutation of durations and rests, homogeneous continuity, distributive powers, growth series, and acceleration curves — alongside stochastic clouds, Euclidean distribution, L-system fractals, harmonic-series pulse streams, Markov-chain beat grids, and genre-seeded pattern wander drawn from 764,000 MIDI drum files.
+18 rhythm techniques determine when notes occur.
+The complete first book of Schillinger's rhythmic vocabulary — resultant rhythms, grouping formulas, multi-generator interference, instrumental time rhythms, coordination of duration groups, permutation of durations and rests, homogeneous continuity, distributive powers, growth series, and acceleration curves — alongside stochastic clouds, Euclidean distribution, L-system fractals, harmonic-series pulse streams, Markov-chain beat grids, and genre-seeded pattern wander drawn from an open source corpus of drum patterns.

 Perforation.
 7 methods determine which notes are removed — where the silences fall, and with what logic.
-Prime sieves, Fibonacci-based filtering, golden ratio quasiperiodic lattices, cellular automata, modular congruence filtering, Euclidean distribution, and density curves learned from a corpus of open source MIDI files.
+Prime sieves, Fibonacci-based filtering, golden ratio quasiperiodic lattices, cellular automata, modular congruence filtering, Euclidean distribution, and density curves learned from an open source corpus of drum patterns.

 Pitch.
 12 algorithms determine what notes play, drawing from serial exhaustion, spectral interference, Markov chains, combinatorial permutation, symmetric inversion, corpus-learned transitions, arpeggiator patterns, and a harmonic conductor system with user-defined chord vocabularies and automatic voice leading.
-Across 112+ scales spanning Western modes, Japanese koto tunings, Indian ragas, Yusef Lateef's synthetic formations, and microtonal systems.
+Across 100+ scales spanning Western modes, Japanese koto tunings, Indian ragas, synthetic formations, and microtonal systems.

 Expression.
 Velocity shaping, 5 articulation styles, continuous CC controllers across 6 groups (dynamics, timbre, vibrato, articulation, effects, pedal) with phrase-reactive envelopes, and 4 micro-timing modes: metronomic, NOMN expressive timing, user groove profiles captured from live MIDI performance, and genre-specific microtiming extracted from the drum corpus.
 Not random jitter.
 Contextual groove that responds to density, phrase position, and stylistic tradition.